pe0fko/PIO_ShowBTCPrice/src/README.md

 # ShowBTCPrice
-Show the BTC price from the BitVavo https website API
+Show the actual BTC price from the BitVavo https website API.

+73, pe0fko